Full-service community schools in the United States: Components of FSCSs

-Community School Examples
+Community school examples

 A number of community school models have sprung up around the country.
 Dryfoos & Maguire (2002) list a number of them:

 Beacon community schools bring nonprofit community-based organizations (CBOs) into schools to make use of extended school hours for youth development and community enrichment.
 Beacons, introduced in New York City through the Department of Youth and Community Development, are heavily involved with community service projects to help enhance the neighborhood.
 County Cullen, a Beacon community school operated by the Rheedlen Centers in New York City, offers youth leadership opportunities, participates in a neighborhood beautification projects, and facilitates forums on community issues.

 The Children's Aid Society (CAS) has created community schools that are built on a close relationship between the school system and outside agencies and address both school restructuring and the provision of one-stop services.
 CAS also nationally provides technical assistance to community schools.

 In university-assisted community schools, university faculty members work with teachers on curriculum and with administrators on school restructuring.
 The University of Pennsylvania's West Philadelphia Improvement Corps is an example of a full-fledged community school, with extended hours and a range of one-stop services.

 The Elizabeth Learning Center in California is an example of a pre-K through Grade 12 community school, which has child and family support services integrated into the educational restructuring.
 It is a "collaborative effort between Los Angeles Unified School District, the teachers' union, a variety of community partners, and the New American Schools Development Corporation.

 Community Schools in Boston (CSIB) is an example of a model in which all Boston public schools are a part of this community schools vision.
 "The goal is to build a systemic approach to furthering and sustaining school-community ties and building strong partnerships within specific schools, communities and clusters (groups of schools)."
 One difficulty that is mentioned with this approach is attempting to balance centralized planning with decentralized relationship building.